Automattic/vip-scanner/readme.txt

 == WP-CLI ==

-If you prefer to use the wp-cli tool for your check, there's a ``vip-scanner`` command with two main actions
+If you prefer to use the wp-cli tool for your check, there's a ``vip-scanner`` command with two main actions:

 1. `analyze-theme`
 1. `scan-theme`